MaryamBisadi/Walmart-Store-Sales-Forecasting/README.md

 ### ElasticNet Mean Squared Error for a range of penalty parameters
 ![figure_1-5](https://user-images.githubusercontent.com/39537957/49210799-de86d600-f372-11e8-9058-a7ced90e43e3.png)

-For analysing a non linear regression method for this experiment RandomForest regression method has been chosed.
-The following diagram shows mean squared error for differnt number of tree in the forest
+For analyzing a non linear regression method for this experiment RandomForest regression method has been chosen.
+The following diagram shows mean squared error for different number of tree in the forest

-### RandomForest Mean Squared Error for differnt number of tree in the forest
+### RandomForest Mean Squared Error for different number of tree in the forest
 ![figure_1-6](https://user-images.githubusercontent.com/39537957/49210844-f8c0b400-f372-11e8-9424-1fedef855805.png)

-Based on this diagram the best number of tree for the randomforets is 150 and the calculated error for RandomForest method with this number of trees as the parameter is:
+Based on this diagram the best number of tree for the random forets is 150 and the calculated error for RandomForest method with this number of trees as the parameter is:

 Non Linear Regression Mean Absolute Prediction Error: 0.06514781427233526 Non Linear Regression Mean Squared Error 21526476093.822758

+By comparing error values of linear and non linear regression methods we find out that for our dataset random forest which is a nonlinear regression method works best